boldbi/samples/Scenario Based Samples/Save-and-SaveAs-Filter-View/README.md

       ![views-panel-opened](https://github.com/boldbi/samples/assets/92368448/36e56692-c1f8-4340-9f8c-8930069c9a58)

-  3. To retrieve the saved filter views from the dashboard, use the [getDashboardViewsByItemId]() method as follows.
+  3. To retrieve the saved filter views from the dashboard, use the [getDashboardViewsByDashboardId]() method as follows.

       ![view-saved-filters-method](https://github.com/boldbi/samples/assets/92368448/cc04249b-3309-42a7-81fe-9fc46c03f388)